precice/fenics-adapter/README.md

 ## Packaging

-To create and install the `fenicsprecice` python package the following instructions were used: https://python-packaging.readthedocs.io/en/latest/index.html.
+To create and install the `fenicsprecice` python package the following instructions were used: [How To Package Your Python Code from python-packaging.readthedocs.io](https://python-packaging.readthedocs.io/en/latest/index.html).

 ## Citing